 Breast augmentation is used to enhance the appearance of the breast by placing a breast implant under the breast mound.
 Breast augmentation will increase volume, improve the fullness of the breast, correct asymmetry, and provide a more youthful shape.

 Breast enhancement surgery remains a popular procedure due to the relative straight forwardness of the operation and the predictability of the results.
 After completing his fellowship in aesthetic and reconstructive breast surgery, Dr. Wanzel is well versed in a variety of techniques, allowing him to tailor solutions to your particular needs.
+Call 416.236.2571 today to schedule a personalized consultation with Dr. Wanzel and learn more about Breast Augmentation!

 - You are in good overall health and can handle all of the basic risks of surgery